You can create a new Gradle project or add a new Gradle module to the existing project.

 - On the next page of the wizard, specify Gradle project settings.
-You can select from the following options:
+You can select from the

 - Use auto-import - select this check box to resolve all the changes made to the Gradle project automatically every time you refresh your project.

 - Use default gradle wrapper (recommended) - select this option to use Gradle wrapper.
 Using Gradle wrapper lets you get automatic Gradle download for the build.
 It also lets you build with the precise Gradle version.